The Mongol Mastery of Deception: Decoys, Feints, and Psychological Warfare

 The Legacy of Mongol Deception

-For further reading on Mongol military tactics and their historical impact, see Genghis Khan on Britannica, the Mongol Empire overview on History.com, and a scholarly analysis of the Mongol use of feigned retreats on Medievalists.net.
+For more on Mongol military tactics and their historical impact, consult the following resources: Genghis Khan on Britannica, the Mongol Empire overview on History.com, and a scholarly analysis of the Mongol use of feigned retreats on Medievalists.net.
+Additionally, the academic work "The Mongol Art of War" by Timothy May offers deep insights into their strategic thinking.